mgajda/less-arbitrary/towards-better-union.md

 Indeed we want to apply this theory to infer a type definition from a finite set of examples.
 We also seek to generalize it to infinite types.
-For this purpose, we set the rules of type design as short description as possible, inference must be a **contravariant** functor with regards to constructors.
+We endeavour rules to be as short as possible.
+The inference must also be a **contravariant** functor with regards to constructors.
 For example, if `AType x y` types `{"a": X, "b": Y}`, then `x` must type `X`, and `y` must type `Y`.